Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Pros: Low dust and allergy.
 Quite absorbent and non smelly.

 Cons: A bit rough on the little feet.
 Not that cheap or easy to get.
+Risk of chewing injuries.

 Dust Level: medium-low